-compensation if they are on an extended leave (not planning, teaching, grading, and recording grades).

-(Teacher) agrees to the following extra duty
+This agreement is intended to ensure there is not confusion about this added assignment and to clarify the compensation agreement.
+Teachers are not eligible for this extra compensation if they are on an extended leave (not planning, teaching, grading, and recording grades).
+(Teacher) agrees to the following extra duty assignment: Compensation Agreement: (please show how this was calculated) Teacher/Date Principal/Date Superintendent/Date OEA President/Date

-assignment:

-Compensation Agreement: (please show how it was calculated)

-Teacher/Date Principal/Date

-Superintendent/Date OEA President/Date